Afforestation in Japan: History

 The logging industry of Japan can be divided into pre- and post-World War II.
 Prior to the war, Japan had a small timber industry that impacted a small area, as most of the forests were preserved to prevent erosion and maintain the overall quality of the land.
 It was during World War II that the logging industry really expanded as timber was increasingly in demand.

 The increased demand for timber during the war continued on after it had ended.
 Japan continued to cut down large forested areas in order to rebuild.
 Old growth and secondary stands were increasingly fragmented as areas were clear-cut to allow for reconstruction.
 Between 1945 and 1965, there was rapid deforestation throughout the temperate rainforest of Japan.

 During this twenty-year period, open pastures were cultivated in the Hokkaido region of northern Japan in an effort to attract more people to the area for agricultural development.
 Over forty-five thousand households immigrated to the Hokkaido region, but only 28.6% stayed.
-Most of the cultivated pasture land was abandoned and returned to the Japanese government from 1966-1977, as climate conditions in the area were not conducive to good crop yield.
+Most of the cultivated pasture land was abandoned and returned to the Japanese government from 1966 to 1977, as climate conditions in the area were not conducive to good crop yield.
 The shift from old growth forest to pasture left large areas of reduced soil fertility that trees were unable to recolonize.
 Due to a lack of a seed bank and competition with dwarf bamboo, human involvement was necessary to reforest the area.
-From 1978-2005 native trees with high growth rates were planted in plantations.
+From 1978 to 2005 native trees with high growth rates were planted in plantations.
 It was mostly conifers that were planted in the area, but it has aided in the recovery of a conifer-broadleaf mixed forest.

 In 1973, there was new forestry management implemented in Japan.
 It restricted clear-cutting and called for selective cutting over a large area.
 Wild forest was left surrounding areas that had been cut and newly planted.
 Though the plantation stage converted most of the old growth and secondary forests to conifer plantations, the new management pushed for reduced that shift.

 Present day Japan continues to organize several afforestation programs throughout the nation.
 The government does continue to regulate forestry, but most of the afforestation projects are now put on by various private organizations.
 Also, most of the timber that Japan uses is imported from foreign markets; this allows for reduced logging in Japan and more time for Japanese forests to grow.